Part-Time Administrative & Accounting Assistant

 * High school diploma or equivalent required.

-* Experience or training in computer applications required.
+* Experience and/or training with computer applications required.

 * KNOWLEDGE/SKILLS/ABILITIES